forbesmyester/pipeawesome2/README.md

 A **Junction** is a many-to-many connector.
 Anything that comes into one of it's inputs will be sent to all of it's outputs.

-There's no configuration for **Junction** but it is the only component that has any reason to respect input priorities.
+There's no configuration for **Junction**, however it is the only component that has any reason to respect input priorities.

 <sub>\*\*NOTE: Messages are considered to be seperated by Windows or UNIX line endings.
-This may become configurable in future.</sub>
+It would be realitvely easy to make this configurable.</sub>

 ### Components - Buffer & Regulator